Le lien vers cette page a été envoyé avec succès aux destinataires.

 Please note

-tips received by an independent are not affected.
+Tips received by an independent are not affected.

-To benefit from the exemption, the employee must not receive more than €2,212.94 net per month.
+In order to benefit from the exemption for your tips, you must not collect more than €2,282.09 net per month.

 - Overtime and overtime